woowenjun99/tp/docs/UserGuide.md

 Format: `delete-account CURRENCY`

+- `CURRENCY`: Compulsory argument.
+A registered currency.
 - Your account must have a balance of 0 to be deleted.
-- You must have an account of CURRENCY to delete it.
+- You must have an account of `CURRENCY` to delete it.

 Examples: